 Thanks to the variety of probiotics and the high dosage, it’s a top pick.

-This supplement also includes some “pre-biotics” in the form of fibers and nutrients that the bacteria can consume to multiply.
+This supplement also includes some “pre-biotics” in the form of fibers and nutrients that the bacteria can consume to multiply, ensuring these probiotics take root in your body.

 5. Physician’s Choice Women’s Probiotic